Systemic Candida Symptoms and Yeast Infection Symptoms

 Candida and Yeast infection Symptom Checker

-It is very common for candida to change the way you feel.
-Since yeast infections are so common these days, some of these symptoms are considered “normal” for example fatigue or low energy, where people accept that this is just the way it is, and consume more and more energy drinks, stimulants and coffee just to get by.
+There is another side of yeast infection that can cause as many discomforts as the ones we just described.
+A side that sometimes get overlooked.
+Yeast infection can also affect your well-being.
+Since candida and yeast infections are so common these days, some of these symptoms are considered “normal”.
+For example fatigue, low energy, depression or lack of motivation.
+People often accept that this is just the way it is, and consume more and more energy drinks, stimulants and coffee just to get by.
+Antidepressants are also very popular, with one in 10 Americans aged 12 and over takes antidepressant medication! (source).

-The more serious the candida overgrowth gets, the more serious the symptoms are as well as the impact on the person’s life up to a point where he or she simply can’t function.
+The more serious the candida overgrowth gets, the more severe the symptoms usually get.
+When it gets really bad it can bring a person life to a point where he or she simply can’t function.

-Common symptoms of a yeast infection that affect the way you feel:
+Common symptoms of a yeast infection that affect your well-being:

 - Fatigue or chronic fatigue syndrome (CFS).